goldieswx/angular-directives/README.md

 ###Getting started :

 - Insert editable.js in your page dependencies
-- In your a global Controller add the following
+- In your global Controller add the following

 ```
     $(document).click(function(ev){